 Histopathological examination of the intestine

-Moreover, this insignificant result might be due to the small sample size as a weakness of this study.
-A previous research by Yamamoto et al (14) showed macroscopic findings of the intestine of Wistar rat that undergoing reperfusion after superior mesenteric artery clamp model.
-It was found that the intestine turned pale during the ischemic period, but worsens after reperfusion that the intestine became cyanotic along with parenchymal haemorrhage.
-As for the microscopic findings of the intestine, it showed mucosal injury including denudation of mucosa and neutrophil infiltration to the injured mucosal layer that happens during ischemia period but exacerbated after reperfusion.
+Moreover, this insignificant result might be due to the small sample size, which is a weakness of this study.
+A previous study by Yamamoto et al. (14) showed macroscopic findings in the intestine of Wistar rats that underwent reperfusion using a superior mesenteric artery clamp model.
+The intestine turned pale during the ischemic period but worsened after reperfusion and became cyanotic, in addition to a parenchymal hemorrhage.
+Microscopic findings of the intestine showed mucosal injury including denudation of the mucosa, and neutrophil infiltration into the injured mucosal layer that happens during the ischemia period but is exacerbated after reperfusion.